kgorking/ecs/README.md

 ```

 ### 5. Accessing the entity id
-If you need to access the entity id, it's as easy as adding either an
+If you need to access the entity id, add either an
 [ecs::entity_id](https://github.com/monkey-g/ecs/blob/master/ecs/types.h) or an [ecs::entity](https://github.com/monkey-g/ecs/blob/master/ecs/entity.h)
 as the first argument in the lambda.
 ```cpp